How to Get Present in the MomentSep 01, 2021

 In our daily lives, we're bound to do a lot of things repeatedly.
 It reaches the point where we become so familiar and knowledgeable about these activities that we don't pay attention to them much anymore.
 The activities have become routine, and they become like a program in our minds that's automatically executed.
-As a result, there will be times when you can't remember exactly what just happened a few minutes ago.
+As a result, there will be times when you can't remember precisely what just happened a few minutes ago.
 That's because we are not paying attention to what we are doing.
 We became mindless in doing so.

-A good way to combat this autopilot mentality is to practice the habit of noticing new things in whatever you are doing every day.
+An excellent way to combat this autopilot mentality is to practice the habit of noticing new things in whatever you are doing every day.
 For example, the next time you wake up in the morning, take some moment to savor what you are eating for breakfast.
 If you are doing exercises outside, take some time to notice things in your neighborhood.
-If you are commuting to work, look at the window and see what's going on outside.
+If you are commuting to work, look at the window and see what's going on out.
 Every day that passes has something different happening, even if we think things are just the same.
 The key is to be aware of small details happening around us.
 Practicing this habit will put us more on what's happening in the present moment and be more mindful of the world around us.

 6. Stop staring at the time all the time

 To become more mindful of the present, try focusing on a challenging task enough that you will have to use all your resources, skills, and knowledge.
-Also, make sure the task is not too hard or too easy, or you could become bored or frustrated.
-By spending time on a challenging, fulfilling, and interesting task, we lose our sense of time and thus make us fully present in what we are doing.
+Also, make sure the job is not too hard or too easy, or you could become bored or frustrated.
+By spending time on a challenging, fulfilling, and exciting task, we lose our sense of time and thus make us fully present in what we are doing.